What to Expect at Crown of Life

 We know getting to know a new church might make you nervous.
 We’ve prepared this page to help you understand what to expect when you visit as our guest at Crown of Life.
 Here you can learn what to expect at worship.

 If you've got any questions, don’t hesitate to ask us.
 You can contact us at any time (see contact information at the bottom of this page).
-And, as always, you're invited to visit us Sunday mornings at 11:00 (masks optional) for worship.
+And, as always, you're invited to visit us Sunday mornings at 9:00 am for worship.

 When you come through our doors you'll be in our gathering area.
 Though small, members of Crown of Life and our guests visit before entering the sanctuary for worship.